OMB-IARC/CanGraph/README.md

 * **databasepassword**: the passowrd for the **databasename** DataBase.
 Since the arguments are passed by BaSH onto python3, you might need to escape special characters
 * **databasefolder**: The folder indicated to ```setup.py``` as the one where your databases will be stored
 * **inputfile**: The location of the CSV file in which the program will search for metabolites.
 This file should be a Comma-Separated file, with the following format: ```MonoisotopicMass, SMILES, InChIKey, Name, InChI, Identifier, ChEBI```

+All images in this repository are [CC-BY-SA-4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) Licensed.